Day Eight: ¿Y Si Me Suelto?

 Relearning Safety Through Ordinary Acts

-Much of the literature on trauma-informed and somatic inquiry emphasises that safety is established experientially rather than cognitively (van der Kolk, 2014; Carello & Butler, 2015).
+Much of the literature on trauma-informed and body-based inquiry emphasizes that safety is established experientially rather than cognitively (van der Kolk, 2014; Carello & Butler, 2015).
 Packing becomes one such ordinary site of relearning safety.

 This reframing matters.
 In neoliberal academic cultures that reward speed, output, and endurance, rest and restraint are often misread as failure (Hersey, 2022).
 Yet what unfolds here is recalibration rather than disengagement.
 A shift from vigilance to attentiveness.